prior-knowledge/bayestime/01/week_01.md

 4. **Test your code**.
 Generate fake data with the model and see if you can recover the known parameters.
 5. **Perform prior predictive checks**.
 How much do you need to constrain priors to rule out outrageous values?
 Is the model capable of generating data resembling your observed data?
 Are your priors unduly constraining your model, ie is it capable of detecting potentially competing possibilities?
 6. **Estimate the model**.
 Did the estimation converge?
 Do you need to tune the estimation?
 7. **Carry out posterior predictive checks**.
 Dream up enough test statistics to convince you and others that the model is useful.
 What features of the data does the model fail to produce?
 Can you expand the model somehow to capture this?
 If not, how fatal is this failure?
-If it is, re-evaluate your modeling choices and cycle through the process again.
+If it is indeed a failure, re-evaluate your modeling choices and cycle through the process again.
 8. **Write up your results**.
 Decide what your model really tells you about the world and write it up.
 Ensure that you include your degree of certainty in every model estimate you produce.

 Put succinctly, in following this process,